OP-2 (thickener): Composition

 OP-2 is an aluminum salt of petroleum acid derivatives.
 The OP-2 and gasoline solution behaves like an unconventional fluid.
-Its non-stoichiometric formula is (RCOO)_{1.5}Al(OH)_{1.5} (OP-2A).
-OP-2 has approximately the same thickening capabilities as napalm, but much more compatible with other fuels, such as isooctane, and stable to aerial oxidation and thinning.
+Its non-stoichiometric formula is (RCOO)_{1.5}Al(OH)_{1.5} (OP-2A), (RCOO)_{1.714}Al(OH)_{1.286} (OP-2).
+OP-2 has approximately the same thickening capabilities as napalm, but much more compatible with other fuels, such as isooctane, and stable to aerial oxidation, but it is more rheologically unstable - this last point relates to the moisture pickup during the precipitate processing.
 On the cardboard packaging of the OP-2, the inscription "H.A." refers to its unit component, aluminum naphthenate.

 History

 The principle of a viscous incendiary weapon was first realized in the early Middle Ages in the form of Greek fire.
 In modern times, the first tests were carried out during the first world war in the form of solidified oil (SO), developed by CWS.
 Gasoline and rubber mixtures were tested post-war and during the early stages of WWII.
 Rubber shortages, caused by the territorial expansion of imperial Japan, forced it to be replaced by synthetic materials.

 During the early stages of the WWII, Amfilogiy Pavlovich Ionov, under collaboration of Piotr Alexandrovich Rehbinder, in 1939, specialized aluminum naphthenate to be inserted into fuels in order to thicken them.
 Their work was perfected by A. A. Trapeznikov and N. A. Bakh at the Institute of Physical Chemistry, Academy of Sciences of the USSR.
+Industrial-scale production was established in 1941 by the Soviet government, with most soap-producing companies operating under contract.

 Description in a military magazine about the use of OP-2.

 After Pearl Harbor, the CWS began hiring staff to investigate a natural rubber substitute in the United States.
 The end result of the investigation was a modified aluminum naphthenate called napalm, which was used to thicken thin fuels.

 Due to the same orders as the initials of its name, OP-2 was, for a long time, interpreted as being the opalm, a "hybrid" swiss thickener.
 OP-2 was re-engineered into a new thickener, the NK, its successor.